marcllort/CanITravelTo_Backend/readme.md

 The only thing left to do is: go to the repository->Settings->Github Pages->Source and select: *gh-pages* branch.

+Then, set the domain to: *canitravelto.com* (This step of setting the domain for now must be done every time there is a new deployment, because the CNAME file is deleted with the deployment)

 For this deployment I used [this](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f) and [this](https://medium.com/@shauxna/setting-up-a-custom-domain-for-your-react-app-on-github-pages-827b2606ca18) tutorial.

 ## TO-DO